hajar1996XOXO/chatBox/README.md

 # Chat Box
-A simple chat box using javascript,php,html,css and ajax for update.
+A simple chat box using javascript,php,html,css and ajax for updates.